-When it comes to breaching a facility’s security, sometimes it doesn’t take high tech electronics, all it takes is the lowest tech of all: ears.
-That’s right, all the high tech security in the world will do little good if a classified conversation can be heard by a covert operative standing nearby.
-This is why the DOD has created a series of sound transmission class ratings to standardize the science of audio security.
+When it comes to breaching a facility’s audio security, sometimes it doesn’t take high tech electronics.
+All it takes is the lowest tech of all: ears.
+That’s right.
+All the high tech security in the world does not help if a classified conversation can be heard by a covert operative standing nearby.
+This is why the DOD created a series of sound transmission class ratings to standardize the science of audio security.

 What Do STC Ratings Cover?

-The established DNI guidelines are designed to protect classified conversations from being inadvertently overheard outside a SCIF.
+The established Office of the Director of National Intelligence (DNI) guidelines are designed to protect classified conversations from being inadvertently overheard outside a SCIF.
 This is not intended to protect deliberate technical interception of audio communications.